Cheevr/Config/README.md

 where and how configurations are loaded.
 The configuration system is tier aware so that multiple configuration can be loaded depending on the tier you're running your software (see examples).
+The library supports reading configurations from .js, .json and .yaml files transparently.

 ## Simple Usage